-- Adhere to the Residence Conditions and the University regulations - Have due consideration for other residents and not to cause undue disturbance. - Respect the rights and health and safety of other residents and staff, this includes following the Halls' Covid Code of Conduct. - Exercise care in the safekeeping of Keys/ fobs at all time and report any loss to the Halls' staff as soon as possible. - 5.
-Ensure prompt payment of all fees due. - Maintain a level of hygiene and cleanliness in communal kitchens and bathrooms, and in your own study bedroom and shower room. - 7 When permitted, remain responsible for your guests at all times and register any overnight guests as detailed in the Residence Conditions. - Conserve energy, respect the environment and recycle responsibly.
+- 1. Adhere to the Residence Conditions and the University regulations - 2.
+Have due consideration for other residents and not to cause undue disturbance. - 3.
+Respect the rights and health and safety of other residents and staff. - 4.
+Exercise care in the safekeeping of Keys / cards at all time and report any loss to the Halls' staff as soon as possible. - 5.
+Ensure prompt payment of all fees due. - 6.
+Maintain a level of hygiene and cleanliness in communal kitchens and bathrooms, and in your own study bedroom and shower room. - 7.
+When permitted, remain responsible for your guests at all times and register any overnight guests as detailed in the Residence Conditions. - 8.
+Conserve energy, respect the environment and recycle responsibly.